opencv/opencv/doc/tutorials/core/how_to_use_OpenCV_parallel_for_new/how_to_use_OpenCV_parallel_for_new.markdown

         Parallel Implementation: 0.0117053s
         Parallel Implementation(Row Split): 0.0117894s

-The performance of the parallel implementation depends of the type of CPU you have.
+The performance of the parallel implementation depends on the type of CPU you have.
 For instance, on 4 cores - 8 threads CPU, runtime may be 6x to 7x faster than a sequential implementation.
 There are many factors to explain why we do not achieve a speed-up of 8x:
     * the overhead to create and manage the threads,
     * background processes running in parallel,
     * the difference between 4 hardware cores with 2 logical threads for each core and 8 hardware cores.